Trained Herbalist & Former Registered Nurse

 Donna now teaches Herbalism from this broad perspective.
 Find more information here.

-After closing her Manhattan shop due to Covid.
-Spiral Herbal Remedies reopened at 810 Washington Ave, Brooklyn, NY in May of 2021.
-It is open daily from 12-7.
-Tuesdays, the shop is closed so Donna can make the medicine for the shop.
+Located at 810 Washington Ave, Brooklyn, the shop is open daily from 12-7pm and is closed Tuesdays so Donna can make all the products for the shop.

 Herbalism is Social Practice for Donna.
 Her role as Healer fills her with joy, allowing her insightful and fulfilling interactions while guiding people toward health.
 She also makes sculptures that embody her diverse past, merging care-based activities, organic forms, and the body.